lifedebugging/Lanchain/README.md

 # Langchain Expermients
 This repo is a personal workspace where I experiment with LangChain, LLMs, and AI pipelines.

+AI behavior fascinates me.
+Next focus will be AI vision and recognition for autonomous robots.

 # This repo is updated frequently with:

 New LangChain experiments